Skip to Content

 Though we are comfortable in our relationship as a gay couple, we’d be lying if we said that we are not at least a little bit nervous when entering a new hotel for the first time – would this place make a scene?
 Would we be welcome, or would there be judgment?

-Thankfully in all cases when traveling through the capital city, these were all just the nagging worries of divas.
+Thankfully, in all cases when traveling through the capital city, these were all just the nagging worries of divas.
 We couldn’t have been made to feel more welcome!
 We never had any problems booking a double bed in any of the hotels we stayed at.
-We summarise our favorite gay hotels to stay in Bangkok in 2024 below:
+We summarise our favorite gay hotels to stay in Bangkok in 2025 below.
+Note that we've also stayed at The Quarter Silom

 01